 The European Semester (ES) is an annual process for soft coordination of the EU member states’ socio-economic policies, which started back in 2011.
 In the 2014 Enlargement Strategy a similar process was introduced to include the candidate countries, starting a year after.

-In the European Semester Light (ESL), the candidate countries prepare National Economic Reform Programmes – NERPs (in January) outlying the plan and results of structural reforms; while the European Commission publishes (and the Council adopts) the Country Specific Recommendations – CSRs (in June), aiming to emphasize shortcomings in economic policies of the candidate countries and provide policy recommendations.
+As part of the European Semester Light (ESL), the candidate countries prepare National Economic Reform Programmes (NERP) at the start of the year, outlying the plan and results of structural reforms.
+The Commission and the Council, in turn, prepare and adopt the Country Specific Recommendations (CSR), aiming to emphasize shortcomings in economic policies of the candidate countries and provide policy recommendations.

-Given that the goal of this programme is to start a national debate and induce policy change toward building free markets and competitive economies, observing the case of Serbia, we can conclude that it is failing big time.
+Given that the goal of this ESL is to start a national debate and further incentivize candidate countries to develop into free markets and competitive economies, in the case of Serbia the programme does not show signs of success.

 In its 2015 CSRs, contrary to Serbian PM’s accounts, the Commission stated that: